Al-Mutawakkil: Caliphate

 He released from prison the famous jurist Ahmad ibn Hanbal ibn Hilal ibn Asad al-Shaybani, who opposed the Mutazilites in their opinion that the Quran was created.
-Ahmad ibn Hanbal, the founder of the Hanbali madhhab, was arrested and tortured throughout the reigns of, respectively, al-Ma'mun (813-833), his brother and al-Mutawakkil's father, al-Mutassim, and his son al-Wathiq.
+Ahmad ibn Hanbal, the founder of the Hanbali madhhab, was arrested and tortured throughout the reigns of, respectively, al-Ma'mun (813–833), his brother and al-Mutawakkil's father, al-Mutassim, and his son al-Wathiq.

 One Mahmud ibn al-Faraj al-Nayshapuri arose claiming to be a prophet.
 He and some followers were arrested in Baghdad.
-He was imprisoned, beaten and, on 18 June 850, he died.
+He was imprisoned, and beaten to death on 18 June 850.

 In A.H.
 236 (850), al-Mutawakkil issued a decree requiring all Christians and Jews in his realm, including Jerusalem and Caesarea, to wear a yellow (honey-colored) hood and belt to distinguish them from Muslims.

 In A.H.
 237 (851–852), Armenians rebelled and defeated and killed the Abbasid governor.
 Al-Mutawakkil sent his general Bugha al-Kabir to handle this.
 Bugha scored successes during this year; the following year, he attacked and burned Tiflis, capturing Ishaq ibn Isma'il.
 The rebel leader was later executed.
 That year (A.H.
 238) the Byzantines attacked Damietta.

 In A.H.
 240 (854–855), the police chief in Homs killed a prominent person stirring an uprising.
 He was driven out.
 Al-Mutawakkil offered another police chief.
 When the next year saw a revolt against this new police chief, al-Mutawakkil had this firmly suppressed.
 As Christians had joined in the second round of disturbances, the caliph had Christians expelled from Homs.

 Also in 241 occurred the firm response to the revolt by the Beja people, who lived beyond Upper Egypt.
 They had been paying a tax on their gold mines.
 They ceased paying this, drove out Muslims working in the mines and terrified people in Upper Egypt.
 Al-Mutawakkil sent al-Qummi to restore order.
 Al-Qummi sent seven ships with supplies that enabled him to persevere despite the very harsh terrain of this distant territory.
 He retook the mines, pressed on to the Beja royal stronghold and defeated the king in battle.
 The Beja resumed payment of the tax.

-On 23 February 856, there was an exchange of captives with the Byzantine Empire.
+On 23 February 856, captives were exchanged with the Byzantine Empire.
 A second such exchange took place some four years later.

-Al-Mutawakkil's reign is remembered for its many reforms and viewed as a golden age of the Abbasids.
-He would be the last great Abbasid caliph; after his death the dynasty would fall into a decline.
+Al-Mutawakkil's reign is remembered for its many reforms and is viewed as a golden age of the Abbasids.
+He would be the last great Abbasid caliph; after his death, the dynasty would fall into decline.